adjacentresearchxyz/infrastructure-kb/Concepts/Key Management.md

 #### Primary Custodian

-The ideal setup for custody of your collateral and earned rewards is by using a primary custodian like [genesis custody](https://genesistrading.com/custody/), [fireblock](https://www.fireblocks.com/), [coinbase custody](https://custody.coinbase.com/), etc..
+The ideal setup for custody of your collateral and earned rewards is by using a primary custodian like [fireblocks](https://www.fireblocks.com/), [coinbase custody](https://custody.coinbase.com/), etc..
 Although many staked assets are still not yet available to be properly held within these platforms.
 Thus self-custodying the keys becomes required.

 #### Hardware wallet in a secure environment